wangwenx190/build-scripts/README.md

    - ICU:
      ```bat
      -icu ICU_PREFIX="%_ICU_DIR%" ICU_LIBS_DEBUG="-licudtd -licuind -licuucd" ICU_LIBS_RELEASE="-licudt -licuin -licuuc"
+     REM If you do not have/need the debug version of ICU, use the following command line
+     REM -icu ICU_PREFIX="%_ICU_DIR%" ICU_LIBS="-licudt -licuin -licuuc"
      ```
    - OpenSSL:
      ```bat
      -openssl-linked OPENSSL_PREFIX="%_OPENSSL_DIR%" OPENSSL_LIBS_DEBUG="-lssleay32d -llibeay32d" OPENSSL_LIBS_RELEASE="-lssleay32 -llibeay32"
+     REM If you do not have/need the debug version of OpenSSL, use the following command line
+     REM -openssl-linked OPENSSL_PREFIX="%_OPENSSL_DIR%" OPENSSL_LIBS="-lssleay32 -llibeay32"
      ```
    Notes:
    - "%_ICU_DIR%" and "%_OPENSSL_DIR%" are the directories that contain "bin", "lib" and "include" directories of ICU and OpenSSL, remember to set them in the batch script.